SUNET/docker-edusign-app/README.rst

 explained below.
 These settings can also reside in a :code:`.env` file in the same directory as the :code:`docker-compose.yml` file in the docker host machine.

+When not using docker-compose, the env vars should be provided to `docker run` through `-e` flags.

 After providing these configuration settings, we start the environment with :code:`make env-start`, and stop it with :code:`make env-stop`.